Tomer Ashuach

 We explore whether large language models possess privileged internal knowledge about their own correctness, analogous to human introspection.
 By evaluating models on conflicting predictions, we discover that LLMs exhibit a domain-specific intuition for factual knowledge tasks that external observers cannot access.

-2. ACL 2026
+2. ACL 2026 (Oral)

 crisp.png